 When to see a doctor

-Seek emergency care if you develop sudden, severe kidney pain, with or without blood in your urine.
+Get emergency care if you have sudden, serious kidney pain, with or without blood in your urine.